pmd/pmd/docs/pages/pmd/userdocs/extending/writing_rules_intro.md

 author: Clément Fournier <clement.fournier76@gmail.com>
 ---

-## Why write custom rules?

-TODO
+PMD is a framework to perform code analysis.
+You can create your own rules to check for patterns specific to your codebase, or the coding practices of your team.

 ## How rules work: the AST

-Before running rules, PMD parses the source file into a data structure called an *abstract syntax tree* (AST).
+Before running rules, PMD parses the source file into a data structure called an **abstract syntax tree (AST)**.
 This tree represents the syntactic structure of the code, and encodes syntactic relations between source code elements.
 For instance, in Java, method declarations belong to a class: in the AST, the nodes representing method declarations will be descendants of a node representing the declaration of